 Click the placeholder box to select the video.
 The Video Tools section will be displayed in the PowerPoint menu.
 Under the Video Tools section the Format and Playback commands are displayed:

 Step #3: Configure Video Playback Settings

 Click Playback (under the Video Tools section).
-A collection of video playback setting will be displayed.
-From the Start drop-down select Automatically.
-Check Display Full Screen and Loop until Stopped.
+The video playback settings will be displayed.
+From the Start drop-down select Automatically and check Display Full Screen.
+If your presentation consists of a single slide displaying the video then check Loop until Stopped.
 The screen should look as follows:

 Normally to advance a “slide” in PowerPoint you must make a mouse click.
 As the video will be displayed in a continuous loop you must disable this feature.
 Click the Transition tab from the PowerPoint menu.
 At the far right of the Transitions sub-menu (under the Advance Slide section) uncheck On Mouse Click.

-Follow these 4 simple steps to display video in PowerPoint.
+Follow these 5 simple steps to display video in PowerPoint.
 You can create a PowerPoint presentation with a single video looped continuously.
-Or you can create a multimedia presentation that includes text, images, animation as well as video.
+Or you can create a multimedia presentation with multiple slides that includes text, images, animation as well as video.
 PowerPoint supports standard mp4 (h.264) and wmv video file formats.

 PowerPlayer – PowerPoint Digital Signage